scottmuc/presentations/git/README.markdown

 Explain how checking out a branch re-attaches HEAD.

+### Creating A Branch

-6. Create a branch called BRANCH-1.
+Create a branch called BRANCH-1.
 Now another person is a branch and is pointing to the same commit that master is pointing to.

     git branch branch-1